zjrohrbach/markdown-wkshts/Physics-Agenda.md

 Objectives
 ------------

-- Prove what you k about waves.
+- Prove what you know about waves.
+- Be able to describe the phenomena of *resonance* and the *Doppler effect*.

 Agenda
 ---------